fatouuuu/pesapal-api-consumer/README.md

 # **API Integration with Pesapal API v3.0**

-This is a guide on how to run the API, authenticate with Pesapal APIs, and get the Pesapal iframe URL using the API.
+This is a guide on how to run the API, authenticate with Pesapal API v3.0, and get the Pesapal iframe URL as one of the response properties.

 ## **Table of Contents**